wkhere/stackless/Doc/library/zlib.rst

    regardless of sign.

-.. function:: compress(string[, level])
+.. function:: compress(data[, level])

-   Compresses the data in *string*, returning a string contained compressed data.
+   Compresses the bytes in *data*, returning a bytes object containing compressed data.
    *level* is an integer from ``1`` to ``9`` controlling the level of compression;
    ``1`` is fastest and produces the least compression, ``9`` is slowest and produces the most.
 The default value is ``6``.
 Raises the :exc:`error`